Designating or changing beneficiaries

 When I pass away after I retire, how will OPB pay out my death benefits if I don't have an eligible spouse?

 - A survivor pension will be provided to your child(ren) as long as they meet the age and education requirements.
 If you have a disabled dependent child(ren) a survivor pension will be provided to them as long as they've been identified by us as disabled and financially dependent on you.

-- If you don't have an eligible spouse or eligible child(ren), your payment recipient will receive the residual balance, if any.
+- If you don't have an eligible spouse or eligible child(ren), your designated beneficiary(ies) will receive the residual balance, if any.

-- If you don't have an eligible spouse, eligible child(ren), or payment recipient, your estate will receive the residual balance, if any.
+- If you don't have an eligible spouse, eligible child(ren), or designated beneficiary(ies), your estate will receive the residual balance, if any.

 Note: A residual balance is a lump-sum payment equal to the amount that the member contributions with interest exceed the total pension payments that were made from the PSPP.

 How do I update my beneficiaries if my spouse passes before me, after I retire?

 If your eligible spouse dies after you retire, please complete and return a OPB1004 – Retired Member Information Change (PDF) form along with a Death Certificate or a Funeral Director's Statement.
 After submitting the form along with the proper documentation, you must update your beneficiaries online in e-services.

 Can my will be used as instruction to distribute to beneficiaries?